 Stainless Steel.
 Extremely hygienic, perfectly resistant to staining, more prone to scratching.
 Doimo Cucine also offers a vintage version with an aged look, and mirror and etched mirror finish.

 Peltrox®.
 All the advantages of stainless steel coupled with the warmth and aesthetic of pewter, which remain stable over time, at a very advantageous price.

 Looking for more information all in one place?
-We have prepared a comparative table listing the key characteristics to be considered when choosing the cabinet fronts for your kitchen.
+We have prepared a comparative table listing the key characteristics to be considered when choosing the doors for your kitchen.